netdata/netdata/packaging/windows/WINDOWS_INSTALLER.md

 > **Info**
 >
-> In order to have no interaction with the install process, make sure to run the installation file as an administrator.
-Otherwise the Windows admin prompt popup will appear
+> Run the installer as admin to avoid the Windows prompt.
 >
 > Silent mode skips displaying license agreements, but requires explicitly accepting them using the `/A` option.